Flat Feet: Diagnosis, Treatment, Prevention, and more

 Exercise

-Some exercises can help improve the arch by strengthening and tightening the necessary supporting structures.
+Some exercises for flat feet can help improve the arch by strengthening and tightening the necessary supporting structures.
 Some exercises known to help with this include:

 Physical Therapy